 To get in contact with NASS, please write to post@nordicsemiotics.org

-We have a Facebook page and a Twitter account.
+We have a Facebook page, an X (Twitter) account and a LinkedIn profile.

 VARIOUS CALLS FOR PAPERS PUBLISHED ON REQUEST